Geometry of Banach spaces: a new route towards Position Based Cryptography: Preliminaries

-Later on, in Section \ref{Sec6} we will more generally refer as tensor norms to norms defined \emph{tensorizing} consecutively different tensor norms.
-For example, if $\alpha,\, \alpha'$ are tensor norms, the assignment on any three Banach spaces $X,\, Y,\, Z$ of the norm $(X \otimes_\alpha Y) \otimes_{\alpha'} Z$ will be called also tensor norm.
+Later on, in Section \ref{Sec6} we will more generally refer as tensor norms to the \emph{tensorization} of different tensor norms.
+For example, if $\alpha,\, \alpha'$ are tensor norms, the assignment on any three Banach spaces $X,\, Y,\, Z$ of the norm $(X \otimes_\alpha Y) \otimes_{\alpha'} Z$ will also be referred as tensor norm.

 The last tensor norm that we need is the 2-summing norm: for an operator $f \in \BB(X,Y)$,